studio-b12/goat/docs/book/src/templating/index.md

   password: "password"
 ```

-Now, we can reference the values in our state as following.
+Now, we can reference the values in our state as follows:

 ```
 POST {{.instance}}/api/v1/auth/login